practicalli/clojure-web-services/compojure/variable-path-elements.md

 ## Theory: Local assignment with Let

-The `let` function creates a name (alias) for some valuable within the scope of the let function.
+The `let` function creates a name (alias) for some variable within the scope of the `let` function.
 The name and value are immutable.

 ```clojure
 (let [name value])